 What is the Scottish International Storytelling Festival?

-From storytelling performances to workshops, outdoor events and an engaging family strand, there's something here for all Festival-goers to enjoy.
-The programme also includes the ‘Go Local’ strand, which brings invited international guest storytellers and their stories across Scotland, from the Highlands to the islands.
+From storytelling performances to workshops, outdoor events and an engaging family strand, there's something here for all festival-goers to enjoy.
+The festival celebrates guest storytellers who bring their stories from across Scotland and from the rest of the world.

-This year, the Scottish International Storytelling Festival runs from 22 October - 1 November 2025, focusing on the theme ‘Lights of the North’, with the full programme to be released in September.
-The festival is organised by TRACS (Traditional Arts and Culture Scotland).
+This year, the Scottish International Storytelling Festival runs from 21 to 31 October 2026.
+The festival is organised by Traditional Arts and Culture Scotland (TRACS).

 Find out more about the Scottish International Storytelling Festival (sisf.org.uk)